Kewa Women’s Co-op historic marker.

-According to oral and recorded history, the Santo Domingo people have consistently made and traded jewelry, including heishi.
-Heishi is shell that has been drilled and ground into beads, and strung into necklaces.
+According to oral and recorded history, the Santo Domingo people have consistently made and traded jewelry, including heishi, a shell drilled and ground into beads and strung into necklaces.
 Generations of Santo Domingo women have passed down this art.
 Recent descendents have formed the Kewa Women’s Co-op to retain heishi and other traditions unique to Santo Domingo.

 Kewa or Santo Domingo is a Keresan speaking Pueblo located along the Rio Grande in North Central New Mexico.
-Considered one of the most traditional of the nineteen Pueblos, Santo Domingos have a long history of guarding their culture and customs from outsiders.
+Considered one of the most traditional of the nineteen Pueblos, the Santo Domingo community has a long history of guarding their culture and customs from outsiders.
 Santo Domingos first encountered Europeans in 1598 when Don Juan de Oñate arrived in what is now New Mexico.
 In 1680, discontented with Spanish suppression of Pueblo religious and cultural beliefs, Santo Domingos, along with Pueblos from other villages, drove the Spanish out of New Mexico during the Pueblo Revolt.

 To make heishi, Santo Domingo jewelers shape beads from a variety of shells originating from the Gulf of California and the Pacific Ocean, including olivella, spiny oyster, clam, and abalone.
 Some jewelers use traditional tools while others use power saws, drills, grinding wheels, and sanders.
 In the traditional way, jewelers use pump drills and further refine shells by grinding them against a sandstone slab, a careful process that if done incorrectly may result in damaged beads.
 Necklaces can be single or multi-strand, and are held together with a metal clasp or band of thread.
 These shell beads are often interspersed with turquoise or coral beads.

-Jewelry making in Santo Domingo is generally a family affair, with various members performing different tasks.
-Women have played an integral role in keeping jewelry alive and it continues to be a valuable source of income.
+Jewelry making in Santo Domingo is generally a family affair, with different family members performing different tasks.
+Women have played an integral role in keeping jewelry making alive and it continues to be a valuable source of income.
 Although many Santo Domingos have sought employment outside the community, many continue to work as jewelers and artists.
-One description from the 1970s, describes women drilling shells with a reciprocating drill while watching soap operas.
+One description from the 1970s describes women drilling shells with a reciprocating drill while watching soap operas.

 Bedinger, Margery.
 Indian Silver: Navajo and Pueblo Jewelers.
 Albuquerque: University of New Mexico Press, 1973.